Open-ET/openet-ssebop/README.rst

 Model Structure
 ===============

-The SSEBop model is composed of two primary classes: Image() and Collection().
+The SSEBop model is currently composed of a single Image() class.

 Image
 -----